viamrobotics/docs/docs/tutorials/control/yahboom-rover.md

 ![A screenshot of the right motor configuration showing pin assignment and Max RPM set to 300.](../../img/yahboom-rover/rightmotor.png)

 Having configured these two components, you should now be able to actuate your motor.
-Click **CONTROL** at the top of the page to navigate to the Control tab.
+Click **control** at the top of the page to navigate to the Control tab.
 There, you should see a panel for the right motor: you can use this panel to set the motor's power level.

 Please be careful when activating your robot!
 Start with the power level set to 10% and increase it incrementally (about 10% each time), activating the motor at each step until the wheels are rotating at a reasonable rate.